Tell us everything we will need to know about you.

 Tell us if you enjoy collaborating with other artists or just singing as a solo artist.

-Brief us about your opinion on making music that makes people dance or making the kind of music with a genuine message that inspires them.
+Brief us your opinion on making music that makes people dance or making the kind of music with a genuine message that inspires them.

 Tell us what you know about copyright.